 - Applications after those deadlines will NOT be accepted.
 Spaces in DPD-only courses are limited to due availability of field placements, interviewing and counseling and group education experiences and must be scheduled well in advance of the semester.

-Apply to the DPD after entering the MS in Nutritional Sciences program, and after completing the required science courses (listed above).
+Apply to the DPD after entering the MS in Nutritional Sciences program, and after completing the required courses (listed above).

 Students with degrees from institutions not located in the United States of America must have their transcripts reviewed by one of the Independent Foreign Degree Evaluation Agencies listed here.
 An Official Review Document must be obtained before verification review will commence.